RubenDillon/tanzu/tap8/readme.md

 At the end of this step by step we will be using the following infrastructure
 - A DNS service in AWS (Route53) for the domain solateam.be
-- An AKS platform (one kubernetes cluster)
+- Two AKS clusters (one for TAP and another for Harbor)
 - Let's Encrypt certificates
 - Harbor running in harbor.solateam.be
 - GitLab running in gitlab.solateam.be
 - PostgreSQL running in pgs.solateam.be
+- HARBOR running in
+	- harbor.solateam.be
+	- notary.harbor.solateam.be
  - TAP 1.6.3 running in
 	- tap-gui.solateam.be
 	- *.learning.solateam.be
 - Applications running in